Maschell/maschell.github.io/_posts/2020-11-21-bought-8-consoles.markdown

 create a new account.

 Luckily the PIN is only 4 digits long, in worst case I have to test 9999 combinations.
 Annoying, but with enough time this one is also solveable.
-I gave it a few tried but moved on to the other consoles.
+I gave it a few tries but moved on to the other consoles.
 When I came back later, I systematically tried out all birthdates (this reduced the number of possible PINs down to 366!) and after ~30 minutes and ~250 tries I was in.
-Apperantly the birthdate of the previous owner was November 26th :)
+Apperantly the birthdate of the previous owner is November 26th :)

 Knowing the code I was able to create a new account code and remove the parental controls.
 Everything else seemed to work fine.
 Another saved console!